mauch/demerit/README.md

 1. `make-demerit-map.py` will generate a FITS file with an all-sky demerit map for a selected band.
 Beware - this takes over 24 hours to run for an all-sky demerit map.

-2. `get-demerit.py` will print information about the Demerit score and bright sources at a given input position and band.
+2. `get-demerit.py` will print information about the demerit score and bright sources at a given input position and band.

-3. `plot-cum-demerit.py` will take a FITS input from `make-demerit-map.py` and make png plots of the cumulative demerit score and the demerit map itself.
-It will also produce .npy files containt the cumulative distribution which can replace these contained in the static dir of the package.
-These npy files are used to derive the % of sky value reported by the `get-demerit.py` script.
+3. `plot-cum-demerit.py` will take a FITS file created by `make-demerit-map.py` and make png plots of the cumulative demerit score and the demerit map itself.
+It will also produce .npy files contain the derived cumulative distribution which can replace these contained in the static dir of the package.
+These .npy files are used to derive the per-cent of sky value reported by the `get-demerit.py` script.